These 10 Vegan Kitchen Staples are some must-haves when going plant-based so you’ll be ready to take on almost any

 Use in: dressings, sauces

-10. Gluten-Free Flours – Although I sometimes use regular or whole wheat flour, I like to keep gluten-free versions on hand because I’m mostly gluten free and many of my friends are as well.
-Some of the flours I use are almond, chickpea, and quinoa flour.
-I used two gluten-free flours in my banana nut muffins and quinoa flour.
-I also love using them in my protein balls like my Cookie Dough Balls, as a thickener for my Mushroom Gravy, and for coatings like on my Popcorn Tofu.
+10. Gluten-Free Flours – Although I sometimes use regular or whole wheat flour for baking, I like to keep gluten-free versions on hand because I’m mostly gluten free and many of my friends are as well.
+Some of the GF flours I use are almond, chickpea, and quinoa flour.
+I used two gluten-free flours in my banana nut muffins.
+Besides baking, I use these types of flours in my protein balls like my Cookie Dough Balls, as a thickener for my Mushroom Gravy, and for coatings like on my Popcorn Tofu.